-The "Secondary rate" is an adjustment to the Primary rate to reflect any past service deficit or surplus, to arrive at the total rate of contribution each employer is required to pay.
-The Secondary rate may be expressed as a percentage adjustment to the Primary rate, and/or a cash adjustment in each of the [three] years beginning 1 April in the year following that in which the valuation date falls.
+The "Secondary rate" is an adjustment that should, in the Fund Actuary's opinion, be made to the Primary rate to address any past service deficit or surplus.
+In addition, as part of the 2019 actuarial valuation, the Secondary rate will also include any contributions which an employer agreed should be included in respect of the estimated cost of McCloud.
+The Secondary rate may be expressed as a percentage adjustment to the Primary rate, and/or a cash adjustment in each of the three years beginning 1 April in the year following that in which the valuation date falls.